-Notes to Financial Statements - Continued For the fiscal years ended June 30, 2017 and 2016
+Notes to Financial Statements For the fiscal years ended June 30, 2018 and 2017

-(1) Organization and Summary of Significant Accounting Policies - Continued
+(1) Organization and Summary of Significant Accounting Policies (Continued)

-Summary of Significant Accounting Policies (continued)
+Summary of Significant Accounting Policies (Continued)

-Cash and cash equivalents
+Cash and equivalents

-Cash equivalents are considered to be highly liquid investment instruments with original maturities of less than three months, with the exception of cash restricted for specific purposes and money market funds held by the Association's investment custodian as part of its long-term investment portfolio.
+Cash equivalents are considered to be highly liquid investment instruments with original maturities of less than three months, including restricted cash meeting these terms.
+As of June 30, 2018 and 2017, restricted cash was \$11,779 and \$10,551, respectively, and was restricted for use for certain scholarships to student and alumni of the College.

-Restricted cash

-Restricted cash consists of cash restricted for use for certain scholarships to students and alumni of the College.